rsilveira79/intents_uncertainty/README.md

 # intents_uncertainty_mcdropout
-Intent Detection classifier using uncertainty - MC Dropout from Yarin Gal paper
+PyTorch implementation of Intent Detection classifier using uncertainty - MC Dropout from Yarin Gal paper

 This is a simple intent detection classifier based on Yarin Gal paper _"Dropout as a Bayesian Approximation:
 Representing Model Uncertainty in Deep Learning"_